 In business, for a program or plan to be considered a success, it needs to show positive return on investment (ROI).
 With sales metrics and revenue benchmarks, it’s fairly easy to measure the return and impact of your strategy.
-However, for strategies and plans involving human capital, getting a clear picture of how your investment in workforce training effects the business isn’t quite as straightforward.
+However, for strategies and plans involving human capital, getting a clear picture of how your investment in workforce training affects the business isn’t quite as straightforward.
 People are variable.
 But it’s also true that people – human capital – are essential to growing your business, revenue, and improving retention rates.
 As a necessary investment for employers, understanding the impact of effective workforce training can help you build a strong program with positive results for your employees and business.

 Besides taking a hit in revenue, turnover adds additional stress to current employees and company morale.
 If you’re hemorrhaging workers, employees take notice and may start to question what, exactly, is leading so many others to leave the company.
 Those who stay are then often asked to add training a new recruit to their full list of tasks, taking away from productivity.
-Cyclically hiring and losing employees and losing employees is a stressor that impacts all aspects of the business, even up through client satisfaction.
+Cyclically hiring and losing employees is a stressor that impacts all aspects of the business, even up through client satisfaction.

 Besides ensuring an employee can handle the work they’re given on a regular basis, providing in-depth training to your workers builds career confidence and motivation.
 It also allows you, as the employer or hiring manager, to create a strong, developed talent pipeline within the company that can feed into high-level or more skilled roles.

-- Improve performance.
 An employee who knows what their job duties are and has the tools to perform those duties well is confident in their work, improving their performance which drives accelerated company performance- meaning training is good for business.

-- Create a talent pipeline.
 Recruiting can be costly, especially for higher paid roles.
 After recruitment, the onboarding process can then take up to 90 days, meaning that the new hire won’t be as productive while they’re learning the ropes of the role.
 By offering training and development opportunities, you can reap all the other benefits while also creating a pipeline of skilled, knowledge workers that can take on new roles and promotions.

-Internal, in-depth training programs can often put stress on already busy employees and human resources personnel, thus creating an environment of fast-forward learning that will, down the line, effect employee productivity and skills.
+Internal, in-depth training programs can often put stress on already busy employees and human resources personnel, thus creating an environment of fast-forward learning that will, down the line, affect employee productivity and skills.
 By partnering with an expert training provider like Penn Foster, you can offer a wealth of development opportunities for employees that can help them grow within the business, create a company culture that inspires loyalty and fuels motivation, and positively impacts your retention rates and bottom line.
 Contact a training expert today to find out how you can build a program that works for you.